QuickMMCTest - Quick Multiple Monte Carlo Testing

 In the simulation studies of Section \ref{section_simulation_study} we employ \texttt{QuickMMCTest} with parameters $n_{\max}=10$ and $R=1000$ and determine decisions on all hypotheses using empirical rejection probabilities computed with a cutoff of $0.5$.
-In Sections $3$ and $4$ of the Supplementary Material we investigate the choice of these parameters, showing that there is no strong case to increase $n_{\max}$ and $R$ further as it does not considerably improve performance.
+In the Supplementary Material we investigate the choice of these parameters, showing that there is no strong case to increase $n_{\max}$ and $R$ further as it does not considerably improve performance.

+The choice of $K$ and $n_{\max}$ affects the performance of Algorithm \ref{algorithm_quickmmctest}: To be precise, $n_{\max}$ needs to be large enough (around $n_{\max}=10$ to $n_{\max}=100$) to allow \texttt{QuickMMCTest} to iteratively adjust the weights according to the stability of the decision on each hypothesis.
+At the same time, $\Delta=K/n_{\max}$ has to be large enough to ensure that in line $13$ of Algorithm \ref{algorithm_quickmmctest}, new samples are drawn even for hypotheses with very low weights -- this is needed to ensure that especially in the first iterations of Algorithm \ref{algorithm_quickmmctest}, no hypothesis is excluded preliminarily from receiving new samples in line $13$.
+The influence of $K$ and $n_{\max}$ (and thus of $\Delta=K/n_{\max}$) on the accuracy of \texttt{QuickMMCTest} is exemplarily demonstrated in the Supplementary Material.

-For an example run on generated p-values, Section $5$ of the Supplementary Material visualises how the sample allocation computed by \texttt{QuickMMCTest} compares to the p-values and the testing threshold.
+For an example run on generated p-values, the Supplementary Material visualises how the sample allocation computed by \texttt{QuickMMCTest} compares to the p-values and the testing threshold.